josev2046/panopto-rtmp-multiaudiotrack/README.md

 This code is subsequently cross-referenced against the internal `streamMap` object:

-* **Match Found:** If the detected locale corresponds to an available stream, that specific Panopto Session ID is injected into the iframe source immediately.
+* **Match found:** If the detected locale corresponds to an available stream, that specific Panopto Session ID is injected into the iframe source immediately.
-* **No Match (Fallback):** If the locale is unsupported, the system reverts to the standard default language to ensure the broadcast remains accessible.
+* **No match (fallback):** If the locale is unsupported, the system reverts to the standard default language to ensure the broadcast remains accessible.

 To deploy this functionality, the static initialisation script within the HTML wrapper would be augmented with conditional logic: